PortPy-Project/PortPy/README.md

 1. **Dose Influence Matrix:** The dose contribution of each beamlet to each voxel,
 2. **Beamlets/Voxels Details:** Detailed information about the position and size of beamlets/voxels,
 3. **Expert-Selected Benchmark Beams:** An expert clinical physicist has carefully selected benchmark beams, providing reference beams for comparison and benchmarking,
-4. **Benchmark IMRT Plan:** A benchmark IMRT plan generated using our in-house automated treatment planning system called ECHO ([YouTube Video](https://youtu.be/895M6j5KjPs), [Paper](https://aapm.onlinelibrary.wiley.com/doi/epdf/10.1002/mp.13572)).
+4. **Benchmark IMRT Plan:** A benchmark IMRT plan generated using our in-house automated treatment planning system called ECHO ([Edelman Award Finalist YouTube Video](https://youtu.be/895M6j5KjPs), [Paper](https://aapm.onlinelibrary.wiley.com/doi/epdf/10.1002/mp.13572)).
 This plan serves as a benchmark for evaluating new treatment planning algorithms.

 To access these resources, users are advised to download the latest version of the dataset, which can be found [here](https://drive.google.com/drive/folders/1nA1oHEhlmh2Hk8an9e0Oi0ye6LRPREit?usp=sharing).
 Subsequently, create a directory titled './data' in the current project directory and transfer the downloaded file into it.
 For example, ./data/Lung_Phantom_Patient_1.

-**Note:** Initially, we utilize a lung dataset from [TCIA](https://www.cancerimagingarchive.net/).
-The original DICOM CT images and structure sets are not included in the PortPy dataset and need to be directly downloaded from TCIA.
+**Note:** Initially, we will utilize a lung dataset from [TCIA](https://www.cancerimagingarchive.net/).
+The original DICOM CT images and structure sets are not included in the PortPy dataset and need to be directly downloaded from the TCIA.
 Users can fetch the **TCIA collection ID** and the **TCIA subject ID** for each PortPy patient using the *get_tcia_metadata()* method in PortPy and subsequently download the data from TCIA (see [eclipse_integration.ipynb](https://github.com/PortPy-Project/PortPy/blob/master/examples/eclipse_integration.ipynb))

 # Installation <a name="Installation"></a>